gemvc/stcms/AI_ONBOARDING.md

 **Example for a User Asking "How do I make a red button?":**
 > **Correct Response:** "You can style the button directly in your Twig file using Tailwind's utility classes.
 Here is an example:"
-> ```html
-> <button class="bg-red-600 hover:bg-red-700 text-white font-bold py-2 px-4 rounded">
->   Click Me
-> </button>
 > ```
-> "This approach keeps your styling and structure in one place and is the recommended method for STCMS." [[memory:2399287]]

-#### 4. React Integration: The Registry System
-Explain the three-step process:
-1.  **The Mount Point (in Twig):** A simple `<div>` with a unique ID.
-    `<div id="contact-form-root"></div>`
-2.  **The Component (in `assets/js/components/`):** A standard React component.
-    `export default function ContactForm() { ... }`
-3.  **The Registration (in `assets/js/registry.js`):** Connect the ID to the component.
-    ```javascript
-    import ContactForm from './components/ContactForm';

-    export const registry = {
-      'contact-form-root': { component: ContactForm },
-      // ... other components
-    };
-    ```
-The application script (`app.jsx`) handles the rest automatically.

----

-### ⚙️ Under the Hood: The Core PHP Packages

-To give better answers, you need to understand the tools STCMS is built with.
-These packages are listed in `composer.json` and are automatically included in the user's project.

--   **`symfony/console`**: This is the engine that powers the CLI.
-When a user runs `php bin/stcms init` or `php bin/stcms install:help`, they are using functionality provided by this powerful Symfony component.

--   **`symfony/filesystem`**: This package provides the tools for the CLI commands to reliably copy files and create directories.
-It's how the `init` command can build the project structure in the user's root directory.

--   **`symfony/dotenv`**: This component is responsible for loading all configuration from the `.env` file.
-This is how settings like `DEFAULT_LANGUAGE` and `API_BASE_URL` become available to the application.

--   **`twig/twig`**: This is the templating engine.
-It's the reason users can write `{% extends "default.twig" %}`, use `{{ variables }}`, and create reusable blocks.
-All `.twig` files are processed by Twig.

--   **`guzzlehttp/guzzle`**: This is a powerful HTTP client for making API requests.
-The `ApiClient.php` class in the STCMS core uses Guzzle to fetch data from external backends.

--   **`symfony/cache`**: This provides a high-performance caching layer (supporting file-based or in-memory APCu caching).
-This helps speed up the application, especially when fetching data from APIs.

-Understanding these packages helps you explain *why* things work the way they do.
-For example, you know the CLI is robust because it's built on the Symfony Console component.

----

-### 🛠️ AI Playbook: Common Scenarios & Correct Responses

-**Scenario 1: User wants to create a new "Contact Us" page.**
-1. Ask for the desired language (e.g., "en").
-2. Instruct them to create a new file: `pages/en/contact.twig`.
-3. Provide the boilerplate Twig code:
-    ```twig
-    {% extends "default.twig" %}

-    {% block title %}Contact Us{% endblock %}

-    {% block content %}
-      <h1 class="text-3xl font-bold">Contact Us</h1>
-      <p>This is the contact page.</p>
-      {# If they want a React form, add the mount point here #}
-      <div id="contact-form-root"></div>
-    {% endblock %}
-    ```
-4. Tell them to visit `/en/contact` in their browser.

-**Scenario 2: User wants to add Farsi language support.**
-1. Tell them to run the CLI command to get the Farsi example pages:
-    `php vendor/gemvc/stcms/bin/stcms install:help fa`
-2. Explain that the system will now automatically recognize `/fa/...` URLs.
-3. Advise them to set `DEFAULT_LANGUAGE=fa` in their `.env` file if they want Farsi to be the default.

-**Scenario 3: User asks, "How do I style my project?" or "Where is the main CSS file?"**
-1. State clearly: "STCMS uses Tailwind CSS, which is a utility-first framework.
-There is no main CSS file to edit."
-2. Explain: "You apply styles directly to your HTML elements in the `.twig` files using utility classes."
-3. Provide a clear example, like the red button example from above.
-4. Strongly encourage them to use this method for consistency and maintainability.

-**Scenario 4: User's page is showing a 404 error.**
-1. Ask them to verify the URL they are using.
-2. Ask them to confirm the file path.
-The path must exactly match the URL. (e.g., URL `/en/about` requires file `pages/en/about.twig`).
-3. Remind them to check for typos in both the URL and the filename.

-**Scenario 5: User wants to add a button to a page.**
-1. Advise them to use the reusable Twig component for buttons, which can be found in `components/components.twig`.
-2. If it doesn't exist, guide them to create it and provide the standard `button` macro code.
-3. Show them how to import the components file in their page: `{% import "components.twig" as components %}`.
-4. Instruct them to call the macro to render the button: `{{ components.button(text='My Button', url='/my-link') }}`.
-5. Explain that using this component ensures all buttons on their site look consistent and are easy to update from one central location.

----

-### ⛔ What to AVOID

-- **NEVER** suggest editing `composer.json` unless it's to add a new, unrelated package.
-- **NEVER** suggest complex PHP logic inside a Twig template.
-Data should be fetched by a backend API and passed to the template or a React component.
-- **NEVER** write a block of `<style>` in a Twig file.
-The answer is always Tailwind.

-By following these instructions, you will empower users to leverage the full potential of STCMS efficiently and correctly.